 Search engines come in all sizes – from massive internet-wide services like Google to more specialized sites like Octopart.com, a search engine dedicated to electrical parts.
 Without search engines, the web would be unmanageable – merely a huge collection of disorganized, unreferenced pages.
 Search drives the internet and makes it intelligible.

-However, while we’re all familiar with industry behemoth, Google, for our searches you might be a little more surprised at the other entries making significant progress in the battle to be crowned world’s most popular search engine.
+However, while we’re all familiar with the industry behemoth, Google, for our searches you might be a little more surprised at the other entries making significant progress in the battle to be crowned the world’s most popular search engine.
 Read on for 2020’s top three.

 Google remains king in terms of generic search

 One need hardly make any introduction to Google, and it should come as absolutely no surprise it tops the list regarding searches.
-Google is now so popular it has changed our language and become part of our culture – when did you last say “search for it” instead of just “Google it”?
+Google is now so popular it has changed our language and becomes part of our culture – when did you last say “search for it” instead of just “Google it”?

 The numbers vary, but Google is estimated to account for between 70% and 75% of all global searches.
 Actually, the figure depends on whether you include non-traditional search engines (e.g. social sites like Twitter and Facebook).
 If you’re talking purely in terms of search sites, Google commands closer to 92% of all internet searches.

 Google’s parent company, Alphabet, is worth a colossal $632 billion, making it one of the biggest, most profitable, and most influential companies in the world.
+You can submit your site to Google and see how quickly it is indexed.

 YouTube makes a surprise entry at second